-Animal material depots holding seafood
+Animal material depots storing fish and seafood

 What animal material depots do

 Fish animal material depots temporarily hold fish material (other than BMS) before it is transferred to a processor or fish retailer, who will process it for human consumption.

 An animal material depot holding fish may carry out the following activities:

 However, animal material depots can't process any fish.

 If you operate a fish animal material depot, you need to meet requirements including:

 - describing how you manage the risks of contamination

 - showing that you operate within your capability and capacity